SEN Information Report for Grindleford Primary School – in accordance with section 65(3) of the Children and Families Act 2014

 What additional support for learning is available to pupils with SEN?

 The school provides various interventions/support that meet the individual needs of the children.
 This is detailed in the school provision map.
 Children who may require higher levels of support have access to appropriately trained support staff and individual plans.
 The school works closely with staff from SSSEN, Speech and Language Therapy service, Occupational Therapy service, CAHMs, Autism Outreach, Educational Psychology, School Nurse and Doctor and also Family Support Workers.
-Parents also have support from Parent Partnership.
+Parents also have support from Derbyshire Information Advice & Support Service for SEND.

 How will my child be included in activities outside the school classroom including school trips?